wlaw019/wlaw019.github.io/OMDB-app/README.md

 *** All AJAX had to be chained to ensure the order of execution

 ### Limitations of the App
-* My App is only as good as the API
+* My App is only as good as the API.
 No data for the movie selected (test engineer!!!)
 "N/A" data listed inside the API
-* shuffleBtn() updates duplicate buttons but do not take care of cases like 20th Century Fox vs 20th Century-Fox VS twentieth Century Fox
+* shuffleBtn() updates duplicate buttons but does not take care of cases like:
+  * 20th Century Fox
+  * 20th Century-Fox
+  * twentieth Century Fox